CreatiqueMedia/ancient-history-trivia-pwa/APPLE_SIGNIN_SETUP.md

    - Click on "Apple" in the Sign-in providers list
    - Toggle "Enable" to ON
    - You'll need to configure the following:

+### 🚫 Why Not Firebase CLI?
+- Firebase CLI focuses on deployment and data management
+- Authentication provider configuration requires OAuth credentials and certificates
+- Firebase Console provides the secure interface for managing sensitive auth data
+- No current CLI commands exist for: `firebase auth:providers:enable` or similar

 ### Step 2: Apple Developer Account Setup